Summer of Sport: We want to give a shout out to the sports that you play, to the grassroot and the uni teams that you play for week in week out.

 Host donates to our 2018 Host Environmental Pledge charities!

 Fresh from launching the Host Environmental Pledge: Part 2.
-We’re pleased to announce that through the hard work of our students and on-site teams throughout 2018/19, Host has today (Wednesday 11th December) donated £20,000 to our three nominated charities of the year!
+At Host, we’re pleased to announce that through the hard work of our students and on-site teams throughout 2018/19.
+Host has today (Wednesday 11th December) donated £20,000 to our three nominated charities of the year!
 Student Minds, Just a Drop and LandAid will each receive a proportion of the £20,000 to support the amazing work that each charity does.

 What the charities had to say: